microsoft/AcademicContent/README.md

 | [Web Development](Labs/Web%20Development) | Quickly create scalable web apps using Node, PHP, MySQL on easy-to-use tools like Visual Studio Code and GitHub. |

 ## Other available academic resources
-We also have other great educator content including tech talks, coding challenges, and event-in-a-box workshops.

 | Resource | |
 | - | - |
 | [Scripts (preview)](Educator%20Content/Scripts) | Scripts and templates to help set up your classroom environment. |